 In the case of rehabilitation, however, the secured party may not enforce its security interest.
-Therefore, compulsory execution based on the secured rehabilitation claims cannot be enforced after a rehabilitation proceeding is commenced.
+Therefore, compulsory execution based on the secured rehabilitation claims cannot be enforced after a rehabilitation proceeding is commenced (or after the comprehensive stay order if issued).
 Also, an enforcement proceeding that has already been commenced will be suspended.
 The satisfaction of the secured claims and the enforcement of security interest may be made only to the extent permitted under the rehabilitation plan resolved by the creditors and approved by the court.
 Usually, the terms and conditions of the secured claims shall be adjusted in the rehabilitation plan.
 Upon completion or discontinuance of a rehabilitation proceeding, the secured party may individually seek enforcement or compulsory execution with respect to the secured claims that have become due and payable.

 During a rehabilitation or bankruptcy proceeding, a foreign creditor is treated in the same manner as a local creditor.

 Avoidance Power During a Bankruptcy Proceeding or Rehabilitation Proceeding